AndrasKovacs/pny1-assignment/DepTC.md

 But this largely defeats the purpose, since now `Pair` itself is restricted to `Eq` fields.
 It's still true in Java and Eiffel that there is a straightforward `eq` method implementation for `Pair` whenever the fields also implement `eq`, but that implementation must be written out each time, or abstracted as a higher-order function with `Comparator` objects, which also requires manual plumbing on use sites.

-Type classes essentially enable recursion on the structure of types, making choices based on specific subtypes.
-Note though that types classes are not the only way to achieve this, and there are theoretically more straithforward ways, which we'll explore in chapter (TODO chapter num).
+Type classes enable recursion on the structure of types, making choices based on specific subtypes.
+Note though that types classes are not the only way to achieve this, and there are theoretically more straigthforward ways, which we'll explore in chapter (TODO chapter num).

 > Side rant on informative types

 > Should types expose information, or instead hide unnecessary details?
 In the brave new world of (dependent) type-theory-based programming my choice shall be firmly the former option.
 Information hiding only makes sense in a dangerous world where programmers communicate intent by giving classes descriptive English names and preventing (with more or less success) breaking invariants by making method private. `MouseEventAdapter` is in the eye of the beholder.
 Its meaning is hinted at by its name, and defined by the implementation.
 Its productive use hinges on mutual understanding of programming patterns.

 > But if types carry more information, they can be more useful, and we can also prove and enforce more properties. `Pair` is more informative than `PairOfInt`, and in turn least fixed points of functors are more informative than plain recursive data types.
 In the brave new world, we could have analogues of `MouseEventAdapter` types that encode their meaning in their structure, and invariants could be preserved by making illegal states unrepresentable.
 In that world, the name `MousEventAdapter` could be still useful as a shorthand, and we could still present lean API-s, but there wouldn't be nearly as much reason to hide details.
 After all, those with a clean record shouldn't have anything to fear, right?

+On another note, type classes also have a favorable weight-to-ratio in terms of runtime performance.
+The Rust programming language extensively uses type classes, but there is no runtime cost to them at all, since the relatively simple Rust type system (no higher-rank polymorphism, no polymorphic recursion) allows compile time specialization and inlining of all instances.
+Inlining and specialization can cause excessive code size though, which should be considered.
+The point is that type classes give compilers considerable freedom to specialize or not specialize as they see fit.

 --------------------------------